95% of 13-17 year olds globally are on social media

 • Algorithms that target vulnerabilities in young people and feed unhealthy obsessions

-• The ability for users to share and receive commentary from a social network, allowing online bullying to grow in the shadows of the service.
+• The ability for users to share and receive commentary from an open social network, allowing things like online bullying to grow in the shadows of the service.

 Popular apps like Snapchat, TikTok and Instagram have these features which require a level of developmental maturity in order to navigate safely.
 This is why we petitioned to delay access to 16.